 - The AS level course will be assessed by written examinations, including questions relating to geographical skills and investigation.

-- A residential fieldtrip in the Autumn Term of Year 12
+- Two day fieldtrip in the Autumn Term of Year 12

 - A voluntary residential fieldtrip to Iceland or Sicily exploring plate tectonics and physical processes

 - Geographical Association lectures on a range of relevant topics

 - School members of the Royal Geographical Society – benefits include online lectures & excellent resources for wider reading

 - St. Olave’s Geographical Society, a lunchtime student group giving interesting presentations on a variety of geographical themes

 - Financial Executive